Home Hands-on DDD and Event Sourcing [1/6] - Project's overview

 │ └── Infrastructure

-RESTful API for enabling communication between client and server.
+• API RESTful API is used to enable communication between client and server.

-It orchestrates the interactions between the external world and the domain to perform application tasks through use cases by handling commands and queries.
+• Application It orchestrates the interactions between the external world and the domain to perform application tasks through use cases by handling commands, queries and events.

-A structured implementation of the domain through aggregates, commands, value objects, domain services, repository definitions, and domain events.
+• Domain A structured implementation of the domain through defining aggregates, commands, value objects, domain services, repository contracts, and domain events.

-It is a supporting library for upper layers, handling infrastructural matters such as data persistence with implementing repositories, database mapping, and external integrations.
+• Infrastructure It is a supporting logical layer for the other logical layers, handling infrastructural matters such as data persistence with implementing repositories, database mapping, and external integrations.

 Final thoughts